OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:22

-> He who committed no sin,
+> He who did no wrong,
-> nor was any deceit found in His mouth;
+> nor was any falsehood found in His mouth;

 ## 1 Peter 2:23